Medical Information

 Wegovy® (semaglutide) injection 2.4 mg

-In addition to diet and exercise, to reduce risk of MACE (cardiovascular death, non-fatal myocardial infarction, or non-fatal stroke) in adults with established CVD and either overweight or obesity, and for chronic weight management in patients with obesity ≥12 years and adults with overweight with at least one weight-related comorbidity.
+In addition to diet and exercise, to reduce the risk of MACE (CV death, fatal or non-fatal MI, or fatal or non-fatal stroke) in adults with established CVD and either overweight or obesity and for chronic weight management in adults with obesity or overweight with at least one weight-related comorbidity.
 Click for Limitations of Use.

 Resources